-a) Drop the ball using the nearest point of relief + 2 meters; or,

-- b) Drop the ball behind the point where the ball is resting, keeping that point directly between the hole and the place where the ball is dropped, without distance limit behind; or - c) Return to the location of the previous kick.
+- 1. Drop the ball using the nearest point of relief + 2 meters without getting closer to the hole from the new position; or, - 2.
+Drop the ball behind the point where the ball is resting, keeping that point directly between the hole and the place where the ball is dropped, without distance limit behind; or - 3.
+Return to the location of the previous kick.